EMVrace/EMVrace.github.io/README.md

-EMV, named after its founders Europay, Mastercard, and Visa, is the international protocol standard for smartcard payment.
+EMV (named after its founders Europay, Mastercard, and Visa) is the international protocol standard for smartcard payment.
 As of December 2019, EMV is used in over 9 billion debit and credit cards worldwide.
 Despite the standard's advertised security, various issues have been previously uncovered, deriving from logical flaws that are hard to spot in EMV's lengthy and complex specification, running over 2,000 pages.

 We present a comprehensive model of EMV, specified in the [Tamarin](https://tamarin-prover.github.io/) verification tool.
 Using our model, we automatically identified several authentication flaws.
 One of the encountered flaws, present in the Visa contactless protocol, leads to a **PIN bypass** attack for transactions that are presumably protected by cardholder verification, typically those whose amount is above a local PIN-less upper limit (e.g., currently 80 CHF in Switzerland).
 This means that your PIN won't prevent criminals from using your Visa contactless card to pay for their transaction, even if the amount is above the mentioned limit.
 To carry out the attack, the criminals must have access to your card, either by stealing it/finding it if lost, or by holding an NFC-enabled phone near it.